MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keacquirespinlockatdpclevel.md

 Drivers call <b>KeAcquireSpinLockAtDpcLevel</b> instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a> for better driver performance if and only if they are already running at an IRQL of DISPATCH_LEVEL or above.

-If a driver is running at IRQL &lt;= APC_LEVEL, it should call <b>KeAcquireSpinLock</b> to have IRQL raised by that routine. <b>KeAcquireSpinLockAtDpcLevel</b> assumes the caller is already running at IRQL &gt;= DISPATCH_LEVEL, so no raise is necessary.
+If a driver is running at IRQL &lt;= APC_LEVEL, it should call <b>KeAcquireSpinLock</b> to have IRQL raised by that routine. <b>KeAcquireSpinLockAtDpcLevel</b> assumes the caller is already running at IRQL >= DISPATCH_LEVEL, so no raise is necessary.

 The caller should release the spin lock with <a href="https://msdn.microsoft.com/library/windows/hardware/ff553150">KeReleaseSpinLockFromDpcLevel</a> as quickly as possible.